 - Sign up for the university's New Graduate Orientation through your MyUNT portal. - International students All F and J visa holders (this includes international graduate students) must attend orientation through the Division of International Affairs.
-Review items that will be covered by the International Student Advising Center. - A new Teaching Assistant or Teaching Fellow must attend the Teaching Excellence Program.
+Review items that will be covered by the International Student Advising Center. - A new Teaching Assistant or Teaching Fellow must attend the Teaching Excellence Seminar.

-Mandatory HETM Orientation
+HETM Orientation

-HETM New grad student orientation happens the week before the first semester starts.
+HETM New student orientation happens in the beginning of the first semester starts.
 The event consists of:

+- Dean's welcome message

+- Department information

-- Dean's and Chair's welcome message - Important program information - Social with department faculty and peer students - One-on-one meeting with your assigned Grad Advisor
+- Social with department faculty and peer students